o-jasper/pp-rep/src/readme.md

 On the other hand, off-chain, the efficiency in memory is better if things you want to keep track of are bunched together.

+### Functions

+    func NewMerkleTreeGen() *MerkleTreeGen

+Creates an object that gathers chunks, creating the Merkle tree on the way.

+    func (gen *MerkleTreeGen) AddChunk(chunk []byte, interest bool) *MerkleNode

+Allows `MerkleTreeGen` to do its thing, adding a `chunk` of data.
+It returns `*MerkleNode`, which can be used to create those paths, *if* `interest == true`.

+    func (gen *MerkleTreeGen) Finish() *MerkleNode

+After calling this you can use the returned `*MerkleNode` as if you are finished, it can be used to get at the root hash (`.Hash`).
+You can continue, however, but the paths mad from the node then go past that hash.

+    func (node *MerkleNode) Path() [][sha256.Size]byte

+Makes a path from a merkle node to the top, so that it can be proven that the checksum of the a leaf corresponds to the root checksum.

+    func ExpectedRoot(H_leaf [sha256.Size]byte, path [][sha256.Size]byte) [sha256.Size]byte

+Returns the root expected, based on the leaf hash, and path.

+    func CorrectRoot(root [sha256.Size]byte, leaf []byte, path [][sha256.Size]byte) bool

+Returns whether the root is correct, given the leaf chunk and path.

+**The following two** are sort-of alternative ways to use paths, they use parts of the constructed tree.
+However, the above are provided because you need a way to get the data is a simp;e binary format.

+    func (node *MerkleNode) IsValid(recurse int32) bool

+Tells you if the known tree upward from the given merkle node by the given recursions are valid. `recurse < 0` means that it will recurse all the way.

+    func (node *MerkleNode) CorrespondsToChunk(chunk []byte) bool

+Tells you that the `*MerkleNode` is 1) a leaf, and 2) corresponds to the chunk.

+**Some additional functions** are `H`, `H_2`, which are the how `sha256.Sum256` is modified to have the additional right/left and unintersting/interesting information.